 Q. How do meal plans work?

-A. Meal plans are loaded on the student’s Bronco ID card.
+A. Meal Plans are loaded onto the student’s Bronco ID card.
 All the student needs to do is present their valid Bronco ID card to the door checker, and the card is swiped through a card reader.
-The reader verifies the student has a meal plan and the student may now enter the dining hall.
+The reader verifies the student has a Meal Plan and the student may now enter the dining hall.
 Inside the dining hall, students may select from any of the choices available.
-The dining halls are mostly self-serve, so the student may select the quantity of any choices according to their own appetite.
+The dining halls are mostly self-serve, so the student may select the quantity of choices according to their own appetite.
 Once the student is done eating, the student returns their dishes and utensils to the dish return area.
-Food and beverages are not to be taken from the dining hall.
+Food and beverages may not be removed from the dining hall.
 A WeSustain EcoMug may be used at any Dining Hall for a carry-out beverage.

-For the declining balance meal plans (20-Meal Plan, 15-Meal Plan and 10-Meal Plan), the meal plan week begins with Monday breakfast and ends just after Late-night Carryout on Sunday.
+For the declining balance Meal Plans (20-Meal Plan, 15-Meal Plan and 10-Meal Plan), the meal plan week begins with Monday breakfast and ends just after late-night services on Sunday.
 Any unused meals left as of midnight on Sunday are lost and are not refundable.
-Students do not need to remember how many meals they have remaining for the week as once the Bronco ID card is swiped, the number of meals remaining for that week is displayed on the reader.
+Students do not need to remember how many meals they have remaining for the week, as once the Bronco ID card is swiped, the number of meals remaining for that week is displayed on the reader.
 Meals are only available for use by the Bronco ID cardholder.

 Q. Can students change their meal plan?

 A. Students living in the residence halls may make one change to their meal plan at the beginning of the semester.
-The time frame to make this change is the day before Dining Services opens for the semester until September 29 for fall semester, and January 30 for spring semester.
-To make the change, the student logs onto the meal plan change site, located on the Dining Services Web page using their Bronco NetID and password.
+The time frame to make this change is posted on the meal plan change website.
+To make the change, the student logs onto the meal plan change site by using their Bronco NetID and password.

 Once the student changes their meal plan, a credit or charge will be applied to the student’s account based on a daily proration of the meal plan cost.
 If the dining plan change has a lower cost than the original choice, the student may be entitled to a refund for the difference.
 To receive a refund all University fees must be paid in full.
 If not, the credit from the dining plan change will be applied to any outstanding balance on the student account.
 Once all University charges are paid, the refund will be processed according to the Accounts Receivable processing schedule.
 From more information on your student account contact Bronco Express at 269-387-6000.